GoBots: Battle of the Rock Lords: Plot

 The Renegades and Magmar soon attack in Thruster, and Leader-1 and Turbo engage in aerial combat, but receive damage that impairs their ability to fly or convert to vehicle mode.
 Thruster eventually withdraws on the belief that the Guardians and their allies have been wiped-out, but they survive and proceed towards the kingdom of Fossils before it is attacked.
-Cy-Kill and Magmar, however, strike first and seize the Fossil Lord's sceptre, leaving our heroes at a loss on what to do next.
+Cy-Kill and Magmar strike first and seize the Fossil Lord's sceptre, leaving our heroes at a loss on what to do next.

 Meanwhile on Rogue Star, after Nick and A.J. escape from their cell, they free Small Foot, and the three carry out various acts of sabotage before escaping in a Renegade Spacehawk fighter.
 They land on Quartex and hook up with Leader-1 and the rest.
 Cannibalizing the fighter for all its parts, Scooter is able to construct energy projectile weapons for Boulder and his troops, and fully repairs Leader-1 and Turbo.

 Now ready and with the element of surprise, the allies march on Stonehead, Magmar's fort.
 Meanwhile, Cy-Kill finally hands Solitaire's Sceptre to Magmar to fully power his own (Boulder's sceptre, which they believed lost and was described as necessary to Magmar's goals, is all but forgotten).
 Once the sceptre is powered, Cy-Kill and his Renegades make their move to seize it for themselves.

-Solitaire, who is present to be executed, escapes in the shoot out, and rejoins Boulder and the rest as they finally crash the party.
+Solitaire, who is present to be executed, escapes in the shoot-out, and rejoins Boulder and the rest as they finally crash the party.
 The Renegades flee with the stolen sceptre, but the Guardians pursue.
 Discovering that Thruster has been wrecked by the Guardians prior to their attack, Cy-Kill attempts to use Magmar's sceptre against them.
 But the energy discharges are too much and he is unable to control or even release his hold.

-A well placed shot by Leader-1 separates the two, and the Renegades finally retreat while the sceptre's power disperses.
-Magmar and his minions remain at large, but are no longer unopposed.
+A well-placed shot by Leader-1 separates the two, and the Renegades finally retreat while the sceptre's power disperses.
+Magmar and his minions remain at-large, but are no longer unopposed.
 With their mission complete, the Guardians bid farewell to the Rock Lords and return to Gobotron.